Scheduling follow-up observations of energetic transients with the neutrino target scheduler (NuTS): Installation

 \subsubsection{GCN}

 GCN sends out real-time alerts via its GCN-Kafka network.
-First, the user has to register to receive the GCN notices (see the \href{https://gcn.nasa.gov/quickstart}{GCN getting started page}) and replace the following fields in the configuration file:
+First, the user has to register to receive the GCN notices\footnote{See the GCN getting started page: \href{https://gcn.nasa.gov/quickstart}{https://gcn.nasa.gov/quickstart}.} and replace the following fields in the configuration file:

 The GCN alerts are received by the GCN listener module, which extracts the primary information from the alert and creates an event following the data format used in NuTS.
 There are different alert-type formats for different instruments and different processing stages.
 We developed a template scheme for many of these alerts, and will expand and complete this list for the next NuTS release.
 A list of all the supported alerts can be found in the software source directory, in the file \verb|GCN_alerts.csv|.
 In the same file, the user can toggle the parsing on or off for any of these alerts using a boolean, depending on the unique requirements of the experiment.